-The length of recovery for an ankle sprain can be as long as a fracture (6-10 weeks), and it is important for an athlete to wait for healing and rehabilitation to be complete prior to returning to his/her sport.
+The length of recovery for an ankle sprain can be as long as a fracture (6-10 weeks), and it is important for a patient athlete to wait for healing and rehabilitation to be complete prior to returning to his/her sport.
 An ankle rehab program is usually done with a physical therapist who will guide the patient back into sports and activities.
 Completing a formal ankle rehabilitation program will often help avoid re-injuring the ankle.

-It is important to note that because children have open growth plates (epiphyses), it is often difficult to differentiate between an ankle sprain and a growth plate fracture.
+It is important to note that because children have open growth plates (physis), it is often difficult to differentiate between an ankle sprain and a growth plate fracture.
 The growth plate appears as a black line on an x-ray which makes it difficult to see a fracture line (which is also a dark line).
-If there is tenderness directly over the bone where the growth plate is located, then the injury will be treated as a fracture which usually involves a short leg cast for 4-6 weeks.
+If there is tenderness directly over the bone where the growth plate is located, then the injury will be treated as a fracture which usually involves a short leg cast or air cast for 4-6 weeks.

 Ice: Place a plastic bag with ice on the ankle for 15-20 minutes, 3-5 times/day for the first 24-72 hours.
 Leave ice off at least 1 1/2 hours between applications.